alexamorim1998/BreastCancer_Predictive_Model/README.md

 **Purpose**
-The project consists in reducing the number of components of the dataset of breast cancer, threw a predictive model based on Principal Component Analysis
+The project consists in reducing the number of trivial components of the dataset of breast cancer, threw a predictive model based on Principal Component Analysis

 **Technologies:**